-Iron deficiency symptoms may exist even when leaf levels appear satisfactory.
+Iron deficiencies have been observed, but symptoms may exist even when leaf levels appear satisfactory.
 This may be due to the presence of physiologically inactive forms of iron within the tissue.
 Also, soil contamination of leaves growing near the ground may elevate total iron results.